Future Perspectives for Humanity

 Good Global Governance

-So how can we put an end to this contradiction?
+How can we resolve this contradiction?